httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 and baseURL=BASEURL (https://urlpattern.spec.whatwg.org/).
 1. If PATTERN has regexp groups then return FALSE (https://urlpattern.spec.whatwg.org/#urlpattern-has-regexp-groups).
-1. Let SRC be a URLPattern constructed by setting input=BASEURL.
-1. If any of the "protocol", "username", "password", "hostname", or "port" attributes of PATTERN do not match the value of the same attribute in SRC then return FALSE.
 1. Return True.

 The "match" value is required and MUST be included in the